← Industry Insights

 What is a Suspicious Transaction Report (STR)?

-A Suspicious Transaction Report (STR) is a filed document by financial institutions to authorities, detailing unusual financial activity that might indicate money laundering, terrorist financing, or other crimes.
+A STR or Suspicious Transaction Report is a document filled by financial institutions to authorities, detailing unusual financial activity that might indicate money laundering, terrorist financing, or other crimes.
 It’s a red flag to help authorities investigate potential financial misconduct.
+It involves unusual financial activities that deviate from normal behavior.
+Look for transactions with unclear purposes, inconsistent with the customer’s profile, unusually large amounts, rapid movement of funds, or dealings with high-risk regions.

 Ongoing Monitoring Toolkit